 The California Consumer Privacy Act of 2018 (“CCPA”) grants a right of privacy certain rights and protections to California residents.
 This section is intended to further describe the categories presented in the updated act including (a) what personal information is being collected about them; (b) whether or not their personal information is being shared or disclosed and to whom (c) the right to say no to the sale of personal information; and (d) the right to access their personal information.

-Categories of Data AESCA Collects from California and Canadian Consumers: We collect the following categories of data: (a) identifiers, such as a name, email address, telephone number, physical address, unique personal identifier (such as student ID), online identifier, IP address, account name, Social Security number, driver’s license number; (b) personal identifiers under Cal.
+Categories of Data AESCA Collects from California and Canadian Consumers: We collect the following categories of data: (a) identifiers, such as a name, email address, telephone number, physical address, unique personal identifier (such as student ID), online identifier, IP address, account name, Social Security number or Social Insurance number, driver’s license number; (b) personal identifiers under Cal.
 Civ.
 Code § 1798.80(e), such as education, employment status, bank account information, credit card or debit card number, financial information; (c) protected classification characteristics under California law, such as age, marital status, gender, veteran or military status; (d) commercial information, such as products or services obtained, or considered, or other purchasing or consuming histories or tendencies; (e) internet activity, such as browsing history and search history information; (f) geolocation data; (g) professional or employment information, such as consumer-reported current or past job history; (h) inferences drawn from some of the information above (e.g., email open rates and time).
 The list above is an all-encompassing list of potential information collected from request for information through potential enrollment into the program.
 Personal information collected as noted in this policy that goes beyond name, address, email, location, or program of interest is collected only if one completes the enrollment process to attend our programs.
 Our institution is required to complete regulatory reporting that specifically asks for information such as marital status, gender, military status, or previous education.
 If financial information such as Social Security Number, Social Insurance Number, debit or credit card, bank account information is collected, that is maintained in a secure fashion for any financial aid or payment processing information if one decides to enroll into the program.

 CCPA Rights: The CCPA requires certain rights and protections to California residents including: (a) the right to request that we delete any “personal information” that we have collected from you; (b) the right to request that we disclose the categories and/or specific pieces of personal information collected and sold; and (c) the right to direct us not to sell their “personal information”.
 “Personal information” is defined under the CCPA as “information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household.”

-California residents who would like to submit a Request to Know, Delete, or Opt-Out should request an opt-out by emailing us at [email protected] or by calling us at 1-855-983-5997 .
+California residents who would like to submit a Request to Know, Delete, or Opt-Out should request an opt-out by emailing us at [email protected]r.edu or by calling us at (855) 280-3980 .
 We will use your email address to verify your identity.
 Provided we are able to confirm your identify, we will respond within 30 days of your request.

-Demographic & Personal Information: we may collect your name and address if you have requested information from us or have been an active student with us at any point.
+Demographic & Personal Information: We may collect your name and address if you have requested information from us or have been an active student with us at any point.
 We also collect phone numbers and email addresses.
 We may also collect your information regarding your age, gender, race or ethnicity if that was appropriate information based on your relationship with our institution.
 We only require information such as age, gender, race or ethnicity if you decide to enroll with our institution to comply with required regulatory reporting requirements.

 Educational Platforms: We collect information you post in a public space on our E-learning platforms.
 This may include posts you make discussion boards, live chat sessions or social media pages.

-Device and location information: We collect the type and make of device you use to access our Platforms.
+Device and location information: We collect the type and make of device you use to access our E-learning platforms.
 We may also collect information about the browser you are using.
-We might look at what site you came from, or what site you visit when you leave us.
-We may collect information across the devices you use to access our Platform.
+We might look at what website you came from, or what website you visit when you leave us.
+We may collect information across the devices you use to access our E-learning platform.
 If you use our app, we might look at how often you use the app and where you downloaded it.
 This might include your device identification number, IP address or mobile operating system.
 We may also collect location information.
 This may include precise location information from your device such as your location when you are on or near campus.
 If information on location is collected prior to a decision to enroll into the program, this information is used to ensure that we are contacting you at appropriate times based on your location.
 If you decide to enroll into the program, we use location information to ensure academic integrity.